k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation-podman.md

 Open a browser and connect to `http://localhost/spacename`.

-You can also connect to Fabric remotely, using `https://[hostname or ip address]/spacename`.
+You can also connect to Fabric remotely, using `https://[hostname or IP address]/spacename`.

-> Traefik will default use its own self-signed TLS certificates for HTTPS connections.
+> Traefik will default to using its own self-signed TLS certificates for HTTPS connections.
 The Certificate is created for you by default for the machine.
 If you want to use a certificate created by your organization, everything is pre-configured for you to do so.
 See the "Configuring TLS" topic above for instructions.

 When presented with the login screen, enter: